 - All decisions by the jurors will be final and binding in all respects.

 - Artists will be notified by April 9, 2021.

-- Artwork must have been completed after March 2020.
+- Artwork must have been completed between March 2020 and February 2021.

 - Artwork must be original in concept, design, and execution.
 Limited edition prints must be numbered.